 The arrest warrant says the National Center for Missing and Exploited Children reported 2,900 cases of child sex trafficking in California alone since 2012.
 The California criminal investigation began in 2013.

-The arrest warrant also claims what many already knew or assumed to be true: Backpage may offer plenty of normal classified advertising services, but the real money and activity comes from escort ads.
+The warrant also claims what many already knew or assumed to be true: Backpage may offer plenty of normal classified advertising services, but the real money and activity comes from escort ads.

 "Backpage’s internal revenue reports show that from January 2013 to March 2015, 99% of Backpage’s worldwide income was directly attributable to the 'adult' section," and that the company had $2.5 million in monthly revenue from California alone, according to the attorney general's office.